oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 `michelson` command generates Michelson code from the contract CameLIGO source code (in other words compiles the contract).
-The command takes two arguments: contract source file name and output file name and one option `--main` specifying main entry point function name.
-Generated contract source code has main entry point function named `asset_main`.
+The command takes two arguments: contract source file name and output file name and one option `--main`, specifying main entry point function name.
+The Generated contract source code will have main entry point function named `asset_main`.
 The default value for `--main` option of `michelson` command is the same, thus the option can be omitted.
 The resulting file will be created in LIGO output directory from `tzGen` configuration (`./dist` in our case).